-This Paleo Chocolate Frosting is super easy to make, and so rich and creamy.
+This Paleo Chocolate Frosting is super easy to make and so rich and creamy.
 Only 5 ingredients, dairy free and so delicious!
-Spread it on cakes, cookies, cupcakes, or eat it with a spoon.
+Spread it on cakes, cookies or cupcakes.

-My daughters second birthday is coming up in a few weeks and I'm making her a chocolate cake with chocolate frosting.
-She loves chocolate so I thought it would be perfect.
+My daughter's second birthday is coming up in a few weeks and I'm making her a chocolate cake with chocolate frosting.
 I needed the perfect frosting that would be easy and delicious and that is how the recipe came about.
 It took a couple tries to get just right and the results are just what I was looking for.

-Semi-sweet chocolate chips are best used for this.
+Dairy free chocolate chips- Semi-sweet chocolate chips are best used for this.
 Frosting is meant to be sweet, and the dark chocolate just wasn't as frosting-y.
 If that makes sense.
 You can of course taste it as you go and adjust the sweetness.
-If you like it a little darker then go for it.
-If you're going to use honey, it will taste great, but won't be as smooth.
-Honey can get grainy looking, but it doesn't change the flavor.
-The maple is what is used in these pictures and creates a smooth, silky frosting.

 This comes together super fast.
 The chocolate and coconut oil are melted together (using a microwave or stovetop) then the milk, vanilla and sweetener are added.
 Then it's chilled in the fridge for about 30 minutes if needed right away.
 Otherwise let it stay in the fridge until needed.
 It will harden in the fridge so let it sit at room temperature for 15 minutes for microwave it in 5-10 second intervals until smooth, but not warm.
 Another great thing about this frosting is that it stays good at room temperature.
 It doesn't get too soft or liquidy.